AVD-RDDAM/avd-rddam-azure-powershell/src/Network/Network/help/Az.Network.md

 Creates a new SQL Setting for Azure Firewall Policy

 ### [New-AzFirewallPolicyThreatIntelWhitelist](New-AzFirewallPolicyThreatIntelWhitelist.md)
-Create a new threat intelligence whitelist for Azure Firewall Policy
+Create a new threat intelligence allowlist for Azure Firewall Policy

 ### [New-AzFirewallPublicIpAddress](New-AzFirewallPublicIpAddress.md)
 This is the placeholder for the Ip Address that can be used for multi pip on azure firewall.

 ### [New-AzFirewallThreatIntelWhitelist](New-AzFirewallThreatIntelWhitelist.md)
-Create a new threat intelligence whitelist for Azure Firewall
+Create a new threat intelligence allowlist for Azure Firewall

 ### [New-AzGatewayCustomBgpIpConfigurationObject](New-AzGatewayCustomBgpIpConfigurationObject.md)
 creates a new GatewayCustomBgpIpConfigurationObject.